FuzionView/FV-Docs/source/PrepFV.rst

  * Are there any restrictions on how the data can be used?
 Remember to discuss these as soon as possible with your FuzionView contact.

 You'll need to provide the following for your connection:
- * Layer Name - how you will identify the data in the FuzionView system.
+ * Name - how you will identify the dataset in the FuzionView system.
- * The URL to your Source Data Set
+ * Source dataset - the URL to your source ESRI or WFS data
  * Source SQL
  * Source CO
- * Will you want to cache the whole data set?
+ * Will you want to cache the whole dataset?
  * Will the connection be enabled immediately?
+ * Source SRS - the EPSG code for the coordinate system

-Last but not least, review the disclaimers used in the FuzionView system: fuzionview.org/disclaimers
+Finally, please carefully review the disclaimers used in the FuzionView system: fuzionview.org/disclaimers

 If you have questions, reach out to your FuzionView contact or email bbasques@sharedgeo.org.